cftp/Tweet-Watcher/readme.txt

 Tested up to: 3.4.2
 Stable tag: 0.2

-Authenticates with a number of Twitter accounts and watches their mention stream, firing actions for each mention.
+A WordPress plugin which authenticates with a number of Twitter accounts and watches their mention stream, firing actions for each mention.

 == Description ==